jtimlin/picagram/README.md

 - 11. As a user, I want to view a list of all posts to have an overview of posts and easily select one to view more closely.
 [User Story 11](https://github.com/jindah/picagram/issues/11)

-- 16. As a user, I want to view the "most liked" posts so that I can engage with it.
-[User Story 16](https://github.com/jindah/picagram/issues/16)

 - 17. As a user, I want to actively participate in discussions by commenting on posts.
 Additionally, as a non-registered user, I want to read comments to follow the conversation.
 [User Story 17](https://github.com/jindah/picagram/issues/17)

 - 18. As a user, I can search each accessible feed to filter the lists of posts.
 [User Story 18](https://github.com/jindah/picagram/issues/18)